-If an incomplete (I) grade is given, the student has until midsemester of the following semester to complete the course work and receive a grade or the I will automatically change to a o.o.
+If an incomplete (I) grade is given, the student has until mid-semester of the following semester to complete the course work and receive a grade or the I will automatically change to a 0.0.

-4. Advising
+Advising

 Graduate Students must meet each semester prior to enrollment with their Graduate Advisor (for M.A. students) or the Chair of the Guidance Committee (for doctoral students) to plan their course work for the following semester.